Amlanjyotilaha/Amlanjyotilaha/README.md

 **Pneucis Robotics | Co-Founder & Head of Marketing and Procurement | Feb 2018 - Mar 2023**

 * **Sales Analysis & ROI:** Designed comprehensive **Power BI dashboards** for sales forecasting and ROI prediction, implementing models using **SQL** and **Python** to optimise supply chain decisions.
-* **Robotics Development:** Led development of automated robotic arm for industrial sorting using computer vision.
+* **Robotics Development:** Led development of an automated robotic arm for industrial sorting using computer vision.

 ---